zm-git-dev/NGSPipeDb/README.md

 ## Introduction to NGSPipeDb <a name="Intro"></a>

+AQUAMIS is a pipeline for routine assembly and quality assessment of microbial isolate sequencing experiments.
+It is based on snakemake and includes the following tools:
+* shovill (based on Spades)
+* QUAST v.5 (including BUSCO)
+* mash
+* fastp

+It will read untrimmed raw data from your illumina sequencing experiments as paired .fastq.gz-files.
+These are then trimmed, assembled and polished.
+Besides generating ready-for-use contigs, AQUAMIS will select the closest reference genome from NCBI RefSeq and produce an intuitive, detailed report on your data and assemblies to evaluate its reliability for further analyses.
+It relies on reference-based and reference-free measures such as coverage depth, gene content, genome completeness and contamination, assembly length and many more.
+Based on the experience from thousands of sequencing experiments, threshold sets for different species have been defined to detect potentially poor results.

+snakePipes are flexible and powerful workflows built using `snakemake <snakemake.readthedocs.io>`__ that simplify the analysis of NGS data.

 __NGSPipeDb__ is an automated pipeline for parallel processing of huge next generation sequencing (NGS) data and database generation using [snakemake workflow](https://snakemake.readthedocs.io/en/stable/index.html) which allows for ease of use, optimal speed, and a highly modular code that can be further added onto and customized by experienced users.
 It can be further divided into `NGSPipe` and `NGSDb` for individual usage.

 __NGSPipe__ consists of a [Snakefile](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) (`ngspipe/rnaseq.snakefile.py`, it includes some basic rules `ngspipe/rule/*.snakefile.py`), [conda](https://conda.io/docs/) environment files (`ngspipe/envs/*.yaml`), a configuration file (`ngspipe/config/rnaseq.config.yaml`), a set of [python](#), [R](#), [Shell](#) and [Perl](#) scripts (`ngspipe/scripts/*.py`), and a set of [reStructuretext](#) reports (`reports/*.rst`).
 It combines the use of several dozen omic-seq tools, suites, and packages to create a complete pipeline that takes [RNA-seq analysis](), [resequcing analysis]() etc. from raw sequencing data all the way through alignment, quality control, unsupervised analyses, differential expression, and downstream pathway analysis.
 It is implemented such that alternative or similar analysis can be added or removed.
 The results are compiled in a simple and highly visual [report](ngspipe/metadata/report.html) containing the key figures to explain the analysis, and then compiles all of the relevant files, tables, and pictures into an easy to navigate folder.
 Table file such as csv, tsv, xlsx etc.